 In 2016, I made the same promise to myself and this time, I am happy to report, I actually followed through.
 New Year’s Resolutions really do come true!
 Except for that time I swore I’d learn how to juggle.
 So close, yet so far…

-Well the verdict is out and after participating in 4 art events, I can admit that I had NO IDEA the amount of time and effort it would take to get ready for something like this.
+Well the verdict is out and after participating in countless art shows over the last few years, I can admit that in the beginning I had NO IDEA the amount of time and effort it would take to get ready for something like this.
 That’s why I have decided to write this blog, to share a few tips and tricks that I learned along the way and hopefully provide some helpful advice for all of you artists looking to get your artwork out into the world.

 1. Determine the audience

 Just because an event seems popular and well attended doesn’t mean it’s the right fit for you.
 Sure, you want to get your feet wet and try it out, but I highly recommend ensuring the market/show you want to participate in has the right audience for your work.
+I scoped out most of the events a year before I participated, just to ensure they were the right fit for me.
 Ask yourself a few questions: Are the people attending this event, similar to your customer/client base?
 Is art the primary focus of the event?
 Or are people mainly attending for another attraction?
 If you haven’t quite defined who your client segment is, then try putting yourself in another person’s shoes.
 Would you go to this event and buy art?
+Will people walk out with my artwork or are they more likely to contact me later?
 Participating in an art market or show is a big commitment and in some cases can be an expense, so make sure you pick the one best geared to your target audience.